In his first travel abroad, new Italian PM visits Libya

 The meeting of the two leaders underscores the interest Italy has maintained in Libya in recent years, especially when it comes to migration.
 Italy was a supporter of the Libya’s previous U.N.-backed government that was also based in Tripoli.
 However, that government failed to gain acceptance in the country’s east, where commander Khalifa Hifter holds sway, backed by countries including Russia, Egypt and the United Arab Emirates.

-Associated Press writers Nicole Winfield in Rome and Maggie Hyde in Cairo contributed to this report.
+Associated Press writer Nicole Winfield in Rome contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.